This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I love using homegrown herbs and flowers in handmade soap, especially when it turns out beautifully.
 This parsley soap is no exception.
 It’s a light green with specks of garden green and pairs well with herbal essential oils.
 Parsley creates a pretty color worthy of being added to my natural soap colorants chart.
 It is less stable than mineral colors or even some other herbs and botanical shades but it’s a fun way to use homegrown herbs.

 Although the vast majority of my soap recipes are cold-process, this one is a little different.
-That’s because my attempts to make cold-process parsley soap unfortunately failed.
+That’s because my attempts to make cold-process parsley soap failed almost immediately.
 All seemed well until a day into curing the bars.
 It was so disappointing to see my bright green bars start to fade.
 Within days they’d lost all their green color, presumably because parsley doesn’t like the pH change or final stages of saponification.

 No matter though.
 I eventually found a method that works better.
 It’s also easy enough for beginner soap makers and for those who aren’t sure about handling lye.
 This recipe will give you bright green bars that begin as bright green but will fade over the curing phase to a yellowy-green.
-If you’re looking for a bright stable green I’d recommend you stick with clays or mineral pigments.
+It lasts much longer than if you make parsley soap using the cold process method, especially if you store the bars in a dark place.

-There are two types of parsley, flat leaf and curly, and either will do for this parsley soap recipe.
+There are two main types of parsley, flat-leaf and curly, and either will do for this parsley soap recipe.
 If you use your own homegrown, it will make this soap extra special.
 Parsley is sometimes difficult to grow from seed so I buy a small plant in spring and within six weeks it’s pretty big.
-This year I got a tiny plant for free at the seed swap.
-Doesn’t it look lush now?

 If you’re already a soap maker, you’ll no doubt have a box of scrap soap stashed somewhere.
 Use that, as long as it’s a neutral to light color.
 Deeper colors may give you a different shade of soap than what you’ll see in my photos.